kishanpatel789/kp_data_dev_site/content/posts/012_YamlVsJson.md

 If you're a nerd like me, read the YAML spec (i.e. the boring manual) at [yaml.org](https://yaml.org/spec/1.2.2/).

-And if you want training on software design, [give me call](https://kpdata.dev/).
+And if you want training on software design, [call me](https://kpdata.dev/).
 Like YAML, you'll find me... approachable.